 Istanbul is a massive city.
 It is located both in Europe and Asia.
 That is what makes it a unique city in the world.
-Therefore, it’s very common that people get confused on where to stay in this giant city.
+Therefore, it’s very common that people to get confused about where to stay in this giant city.
 The answer is simple.
 There are two popular tourist places in Istanbul which are always overcrowded but you will still find a place to stay there.
 Yes, I am talking about Sultanahmet and Taksim.
 Both of these places are on the European side.

 What About Budget Hotels in Istanbul?

 If you are looking for hotel options then you can still find very good budget hotels in both Taksim and Sultanahmet.
-I personally stay for $30 to $40 per night in a 2 or 3 star hotel in Istanbul.
+I personally stay for $30 to $40 per night in a 2 or 3-star hotel in Istanbul.
 Especially at Taksim, I have always spent that amount on budget hotels.

 Once again, when you are planning your trip to Istanbul just go to Agoda.com which is the best website for finding cheap hotels in Istanbul.
 Just put your dates and you will find all the deals.
 My hostel is below which I got for $10 per night.
-It was a hostel but turned out to be hotel on the same price. lol
+It was a hostel but turned out to be a hotel at the same price. lol

 Food Scene in Istanbul

 I personally loved Turkish cuisine.
 They have many dishes which are not that expensive.
 I have tried Kabab and rice in Istanbul and it was very delicious.
 They use very light spices in their local dishes.
 Therefore, if you are from India or Pakistan then expect less spice in everything.
 But there are Pakistani restaurants in Istanbul where you can go for dining.
-Arabic restaurants, Fast food chains and other continental restaurants are also present.
+Arabic restaurants, Fast food chains, and other continental restaurants are also present.